 Secure knowledge of each pupil's current progress is a key element of teaching and learning at Edith Cavell Primary School.
 Teachers keep information in assessment files and collate data on 'Integris G2'.
-Lesson planning is based on prior learning and throughout the learning process, active assessment is required to ensure that the expected rate of progress is being made.
+Lesson planning builds on prior learning and throughout the learning process, active assessment is required to ensure that the expected rate of progress is being made.
+If gaps are identified, the sequence of content sometimes has to work backwards so that these gaps can be taught.
 Summative assessment opportunities are detailed in the assessment calendar.
 These include optional and end of KS tests and standardised tests in spelling and reading.
-End of Unit evaluations are used for all subjects other than Maths, Reading and Writing and Science.
-Regular continuous assessment is central to teaching and learning practice.
+Individual subject assessments and end of unit evaluations are used for all subjects other than Maths, Reading and Writing and Science.
+Regular continuous assessment is integral to teaching and learning practice.